Paolo Frisi: Biography

-In 1753 he was elected a corresponding member of the Paris Academy of Sciences, and shortly afterwards he became professor of philosophy in the Barnabite College of St Alexander at Milan.
+In 1753 he was elected a corresponding member of the Paris Academy of Sciences, and shortly afterwards he became professor of philosophy at the Barnabite College of St Alexander at Milan.
 An acrimonious attack by a young Jesuit, about this time, upon his dissertation on the figure of the earth laid the foundation of his animosity against the Jesuits, with whose enemies, including Jean d'Alembert, J. A. N. Condorcet and other Encyclopedists, he later closely associated himself.
+As an astronomer Frisi gained international recognition for his studies on the daily movement of the earth.
+His De motu diurno terrae, published in 1756, was awarded a prize by the Prussian Academy of Sciences.
 In 1756 he was appointed by Leopold, Grand Duke of Tuscany, to the professorship of mathematics in the university of Pisa, a post which he held for eight years.
-In 1756 he became an associate of the Imperial Academy of St Petersburg, and a foreign member of the Royal Society of London, and in 1758 a member of the Academy of Berlin, in 1766 of that of Stockholm, and in 1770 of the Academies of Copenhagen and of Bern.
+In 1756 he became an associate of the St. Petersburg Academy of Sciences, and a foreign member of the Royal Society of London, and in 1758 a member of the Academy of Berlin, in 1766 of the Royal Swedish Academy of Sciences, and in 1770 of the Academies of Copenhagen and of Bern.
 From several European crowned heads he received, at various times, marks of special distinction, and the empress Maria Theresa granted him a yearly pension of 100 sequins.

 In 1764 he was created professor of mathematics in the palatine schools at Milan, and obtained from Pope Pius VI the release from ecclesiastical jurisdiction, and authority to become a secular priest.
+In the same year he began contributing the literary magazine Il Caffè, founded by his friend Pietro Verri.
 In 1766 he visited France and England, and in 1768 Vienna.
 His knowledge of hydraulics caused him to be frequently consulted with respect to the management of canals and other watercourses in various parts of Europe.
 It was through his means that lightning conductors were first introduced into Italy for the protection of buildings.

-In 1766, Frisi was elected a foreign member of the Royal Swedish Academy of Sciences.

-He died in Milan in 1784.
-There is a street named after him in Melegnano and a high school in Monza.
+He died in Milan on 22 November 1784 and was buried in the Church of Sant'Alessandro in Zebedia.
+Several colleges in Italy are named after him.